Actindo-AG/Documentation/BigCommerce/Integration/01_Particularities.md

 All data types that are no string values are converted to string.
 The length of a custom field string is limited to 255 characters.

+**To do**:
-**To do**: Check your custom fields if they meet the requirements.
-If applicable, create new ones.
+Check your custom fields if they meet the requirements.
+If necessary, create new ones.
 For detailed information on changing and editing of attributes, see [Manage attributes](../../DataHub/Integration/01_ManageAttributes.md) in the *DataHub* documentation.

-## Images
+### Images

 The first image in the corresponding attribute is marked as thumbnail image for the offer.
 The alt-text of an image will be added as description for that image.
 Every other field is not supported.
 For detailed information, see [Check product images](../Integration/04_ManageProductData#check-product-images).